koder77/l1vm/syntax-highlighters/atom/language-brackets/README.md

+# L1VM - Brackets syntax highlighting

 I used this Common Lisp Highlighter as a template for my Brackets language of L1VM!
 Stefan Pietzonke (jay-t@gmx.net)

 Just copy this folder to:
 ~/.atom/packages
+This should be all to do!
+I leaved the original README file there:

 # Common Lisp Highlighting & Support in Atom